 Privately managed but backed by the British Business Bank the £100 million fund makes initial investments of between £100,000 and £1 million into UK businesses, following with further investment where appropriate, and operating in partnership with syndicates of business angels.
 To date the fund has supported more than 70 companies (for example Gousto, Ebury, Creo Medical and Hopster) providing close to £40m million in direct investment alongside over £160 million from co-investors.
 The fund invests solely on a commercial basis, pari-passu with its partners, and has a long term objective to encourage and support the expansion of the business angel market.

-The Rainbow Seed Fund is an early-stage venture capital fund dedicated to kick-starting technology companies from great science emerging from the National Research & Innovation Campuses.
+The UK Innovation & Science Seed Fund (UKI2S) is an early-stage venture capital fund dedicated to kick-starting technology companies from great science emerging from the National Research & Innovation Campuses.
 The Fund is backed by nine UK publicly-funded research organisations including STFC, BBSRC, Dstl and NERC and the Department of Business, Energy & Industrial Strategy (BEIS).
-Rainbow, whose portfolio comprises more than 30 companies, holds investments in some of the UK’s most innovative early-stage companies.
+UKI2S, whose portfolio comprises more than 30 companies, holds investments in some of the UK’s most innovative early-stage companies.
 It has successfully leveraged from the private sector more than 20 times its own investment and created more than 550 high-value technology jobs.
-Rainbow’s identification of and very early investment in technologies is a crucial part of Impact for the research councils and a key underpinning of the Government’s Industrial Strategy.
+The Fund’s identification of and very early investment in technologies is a crucial part of Impact for the research councils and a key underpinning of the Government’s Industrial Strategy.